-- Merton Local Authority - Integrated care boards (previously known as clinical commissioning groups) for an area within Merton - > The chief officer of police for a police area in Merton abusive behaviour can be harmful to the perpetrator too.
-We will decide what's appropriate and which terms to use on a case-by-case basis.
+- Merton Local Authority - Integrated care boards (previously known as clinical commissioning groups) for an area within Merton - The chief officer of police for a police area in Merton

 Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.